-Finished products are transported by road from MKS PAMP SA in Switzerland to Zurich airport or to the final customers in Switzerland.
+Finished products are transported by road from MKS PAMP SA in Switzerland to Zurich airport to its final customers.
 The products are flown internationally, and from here, the products are transported to the end customer, by air and/or road.

-For each country, the activity data was calculated using the specific mode and distance of the type of transport used.
+The activity data was calculated using the specific mode and distance of the type of transport used.
 Using these distances, the Carbon Trust Road Freight Calculator v4.5 was used, whereas air freight and sea freight BEIS 2023 was used.